ricardobar96/Supermarket-Manager/README.md

 ## Features

-* **Client Management:** Maintains a database of clients, storing their personal information.
+* **Client Management:** Keeps a record of all clients and their personal information.
 <br>

 * **Product Management:** Offers a comprehensive list of all products available.